-If you have achieved a Foundation Degree, CertHe, DipHe, HND in higher education or a number of modules of an undergraduate degree course at another university, we may be able to offer you the opportunity to enter directly into the second or third year of one of our undergraduate degree courses.
+If you have achieved a Foundation Degree, CertHE, DipHE, HND or a number of modules of an undergraduate degree course at another university, we may be able to offer you the opportunity to enter directly into the second or third year of one of our undergraduate degree courses.
 We call this process credit transfer.

 Points of entry

 Numerous factors are considered when assessing your suitability for credit transfer and the following table is a general guide to the appropriate entry point for a sample of qualifications.
 Please note that Bachelors degrees (i.e. BSc and BA) are equivalent to 360 Middlesex University credits or 180 ECTS credits under the European credit transfer and accumulation system:

 Required qualifications for the following points of entry

 - 120 Mdx Credits

 - 60 ECTS Credits

 - 120 ECTS Credits

 Most of our undergraduate courses accept entrants onto the second and third year.
 In addition, we offer a number of top-up courses which cover the third year of a Bachelors course and are specifically designed for applicants wishing to progress from HND, Foundation degree or following the second year of a standard Bachelors course.